tenfinney/dao/spending-proposals/README.md

 4. Open a PR against [web3-api/dao](https://github.com/web3-api/dao)'s `master` branch.
 5. Create a proposal in the [DAO's snapshot space](https://snapshot.page/#/web3-api), linking to the open PR.
 6. If the DAO proposal passes, the PR can then be merged into master.

+1. When payment is scheduled, the assigned squad should submit the payment proposal to the Web3API DAO and notify other builders to check the deliverables and to vote on the payment proposal.